vasilakisfil/Introspected-REST/README.md

  * No actions
  * No info on available attributes
  * No info on data types
- * No attributes description, requires documentation
+ * No attributes description

+To sum up, it requires documentation and involvment of human interaction.

 ### 6.3.
 HAL
 * [specifications](https://tools.ietf.org/html/draft-kelly-json-hal-08)